zohrehrezaei-dev/flutter-rental-app-showcase/README.md

 A property rental management application built with Flutter and Firebase.

 ## 🎥 Demo Video
+Please see this Youtube video of the app which shows renters and hosts flow.
+Host enters property's details and share it online.
+See the flow here:
 [[Link to demo video]](https://youtu.be/z6X_KSavtew)

 ## 📱 Screenshots